rootsandberries/irm-r-and-litsearchr/01-introduction-to-rstudio.md

 ## What is RStudio?
 RStudio is a user interface for working with R. You can use R without RStudio, but it’s much more limiting.
 RStudio makes it easier to import datasets, create and write scripts, and has an autocomplete activated for functions and variables you’ve already assigned.
 RStudio makes using R much more effective, and is also free and open source.

+## What is RStudio Cloud?
+RStudio Cloud is a lightweight, cloud-based solution that allows you to share teach and learn data science online.
+Unlike RStudio you can analyze your data using the RStudio IDE, directly from your internet browser.
+There is nothing to configure and no dedicated hardware, installation or annual purchase contract required.
+The RStudio IDE is a set of integrated tools designed to help you be more productive with R and Python.
+It includes a console, syntax-highlighting editor that supports direct code execution, and a variety of robust tools for plotting, viewing history, debugging and managing your workspace.
+Individual users, instructors and students only need a browser to do, share, teach and learn data science.

 ## RStudio Console
 After you install and open RStudio, you will see a window with four panes.
 You may need to open the top left "Source" pane by clicking on the maximize icon.